 You may be surprised to know that over 40,000 snail species exist globally.
 We have land snails, freshwater snails, and sea snails.
 Snails fall under specific categories that explain their living and eating patterns.
 This article will examine some snail species by breaking them into their categories.

-Related: Also check out our selection of the best fish quotes for underwater inspiration and information and facts on land pollution and water pollution for further understanding the world snails live in and our impact on it.
+Related: Also, check out our selection of the best fish quotes for underwater inspiration and information and facts on land pollution and water pollution for further understanding of the world snails live in and our impact on it.

 Various research findings provide varying results on the number of snail species out there.
 However, a recurring number is over 40,000 snail types.
 They range from large to small species and terrestrial to aquatic.
 Furthermore, researchers have classified these snail types into three main groups or categories.